eric-sclafani/gram2vec/README.md

 In general, each feature is frequency based (I will be adding regex matching ones soon).
 A **vocab** is therefore the collection of items that get counted for a feature.
 Each vocab is stored in a local `vocab/` directory.
 These files are read by `gram2vec` and used in the feature extractors.

-If new vocabularies are added, for the sake of consistancy, the vocabulary files should have the same name as the feature function.
+If new vocabularies are added, for the sake of consistency, the vocabulary files should have the same name as the feature function.
 Examples of this can be seen in `vectorizer.py`.

 Some vocabularies require more explanation.
 The following subsections go into more detail about them